Aesonus/alchemical-storage/docs/source/usage.rst

 Getting Items
 ~~~~~~~~~~~~~

-To get all items from the database, you can use the :meth:`DatabaseIndex.get <alchemical_storage.storage.DatabaseIndex.get>` method.
+To get all items from the database, use the :meth:`DatabaseIndex.get <alchemical_storage.storage.DatabaseIndex.get>` method.
 This method returns a list of items.

 .. code-block:: python
     :caption: index.py